 Social leadership in an organization starts with a person who is not in a formal leadership position but has the potential to be a leader (Luria & Berson, 2013; Luria et al., 2014, 2019a).
 In order to realize this leadership potential, certain skills need to be developed (Kalish & Luria, 2016; Lombardo & Eichinger, 2000).
-These skills may include different qualities such as cognitive ability and adaptability (Kalish & Luria, 2021; Luria et al., 2019b).
+These skills may include a range of qualities such as cognitive ability and adaptability (Kalish & Luria, 2021; Luria et al., 2019b).

 One of the key factors for the emergence of informal leaders is the perception of their leadership status by group members.
 In the absence of actual formal leadership roles on which potential leaders can be assessed, group members carry cognitive representations of the attributes and qualities they believe leaders ought to have (Kalish & Luria, 2016).
-Individuals are perceived as having leadership potential when their attributes match these cognitive representations or prototypes) Dries & Pepermans, 2012; Hogan et al, 1994; Lord & Maher, 1991).
-Being a leader actually involves an internalization process that incorporates the leader’s identity as part of the individual’s self-image) Day & Harrison, 2007).
-Furthermore, in the group process known as relational recognition, leader and follower identities are socially constructed – individuals actively claim an identity and others affirm or grant that identity (Kalish & Luria, 2016).
+Individuals are perceived as having leadership potential when their attributes match these cognitive representations or prototypes) Dries & Pepermans, 2012; Hogan et al., 1994; Lord & Maher, 1991).
+Being a leader involves an internalization process that incorporates a leadership identity as part of the individual’s self-image) Day & Harrison, 2007).
+Furthermore, in the group process known as relational recognition, leader and follower identities are socially constructed: individuals actively claim an identity and others affirm or grant that identity (Kalish & Luria, 2016).

 In addition to these qualities and their assessment by the team, certain social conditions are required for potential leadership to be realized.
 Trait activation theory (TAT), which is adopted in the proposed research, suggests that the relationship between traits and performance can vary depending on the context (Tett & Burnett, 2003; Tett & Guterman, 2000).
 Extensive TAT literature demonstrates that latent traits are expressed or activated so that they influence performance in reaction to trait‐relevant contextual cues (Judge & Zapata, 2014; Manteli & Galanakis, 2022).
-TAT theory points to three sources of trait‐relevant cues: the organizational level, including characteristics such as organizational climate; the social level, arising from interactions with environment; and the task level, including day‐to-day duties identifiable by job analysis.
+TAT points to three sources of trait‐relevant cues: the organizational level, including characteristics such as organizational climate; the social level, arising from interactions with the social environment; and the task level, including day‐to-day duties identifiable by job analysis.
 Tett and Burnett (2003) suggest that the most obvious cues of each type (organizational, social, and task) trigger the trait activation process by creating demands, which they define as “opportunities to act in a positively valued way” (p.
 505).
 Demands may also be described as expectations about desired behaviors on the part of group members.
 These demands reflect, in part, the informal prescriptions that arise from group norms, which themselves may vary depending on the organizational and social cues that are present in a given setting.
-TAT have been found to explain the relationships between leadership attributes and informal leadership emergence (Luria et al., 2019b; Tett & Burnett, 2003).
+TAT has been found to explain the relationships between leadership attributes and informal leadership emergence (Luria et al., 2019b; Tett & Burnett, 2003).

 Skills and conditions for leadership in social work

 Leadership in social work has generated numerous concepts and diverse theories.
-Many studies have focused on those who hold roles or positions of authority in organizations and are required to have attributes, skills, behaviors and motivation to promote change (Fisher, 2009; Holosko, 2009; Lawler & Bilson, 2013; Peters, 2018; Rank & Hutchison, 2000; Sullivan, 2016; Vito, 2019).
+Many studies have focused on those who hold roles or positions of authority in organizations and are required to have attributes, skills, behaviors, and motivation to promote change (Fisher, 2009; Holosko, 2009; Lawler & Bilson, 2013; Peters, 2018; Rank & Hutchison, 2000; Sullivan, 2016; Vito, 2019).
 In recent decades, the leadership discourse has emphasized the role of front-line social workers who initiate leadership processes (Peters, 2018; King Keenan et al., 2019).
 These social workers may certainly have inherent traits or innate talents, but in order to realize leadership potential, they are required to develop their skills (Bliss et al., 2014; Holosko, 2009; Iachini et al., 2015).